 The centerpiece of the Atrium is a large table made of Pavonazzo marble imported from Italy and inspired by a table found in the ruins of a Pompeiian home.
 The table features four double-headed eagles, the chief symbol of Scottish Rite Masonry, supporting the base of the table, with the words Salve Frater, meaning “Welcome Brother,” carved on the side facing the entrance.

 The Grand Staircase rises dramatically from the Atrium to the entrance of the Temple Room.
 The Temple Room is a voluminous space with a domed roof rising over eight stories from the floor.
 The magnificent dome was the work of the Guastavino Fireproof Construction Company founded by master builder, Rafael Guastavino Moreno.
 The dome roof of the Temple Room soars 100 feet above the altar and weighs 332 tons.
 The walls around the room that support it are eight feet thick.

 Other Notable Features

 The House of the Temple is also home to several museum exhibits.
-Currently, we have the Americanism Museum, Albert Pike Museum, Masonic Philanthropies Museum, and a museum dedicated to Illustrious Brother Burl Ives, 33°.
+Currently, we have the Americanism Museum, Albert Pike Museum, and a Masonic Philanthropies Museum.
 Among the many features of the Temple are the George Washington Memorial Banquet Hall, Pillars of Charity Alcove, the Executive Chamber, the Hall of Regalia, the Pillars of Charity Portrait Gallery, and the Hall of Honor.